OscarSavolainenDR/Quantization-Tutorials/Resnet-Eager-Mode-Dynamic-Quant/README.md

 git clone git@github.com:OscarSavolainenDR/Quantization-Tutorials.git .
 ```

-If you did the cloning in place with the `.` at the end, your folder structure should look like `your-folder/Resnet-Eager-Mode-Quant`, with various other folders for other tutorials.
+If you did the cloning in place with the `.` at the end, your folder structure should look like `your-folder/Resnet-Eager-Mode-Dynamic-Quant`, with various other folders for other tutorials.

 Next, cd into the Resnet Eager Mode Quantization tutorial:
 ```
-cd Resnet-Eager-Mode-Quant
+cd Resnet-Eager-Mode-Dynamic-Quant
 ```
-Then, just run `python quant_resnet.py` from your command line!
+Then, just run `python quant_dynamic_resnet.py` from your command line!
 However I would obviously recommend that you follow along with the tutorial, so that you learn how it all works and get your hands dirty.

 Let me know if there are any issues!